SolraBizna/cya/README.md

     <a class="cya_accepted_choice" href="...">A previously-available choice which the user selected</a>
     <a class="cya_rejected_choice" href="...">A previously-available choice which the user did not select</a>

-Most adventures will want CSS like:
+Most Adventures will want CSS like:

     a.cya_rejected_choice {display:none;}

 so that rejected choices are hidden.
+Other Adventures may want to set `pivot_choices` to true, so that the accepted choice is moved to the end of the list (especially if they use `scroll_view`).

 Most `<choice>`s will have a `target` attribute naming the `<page>` that will be presented if that choice is made.
 For nearly all Adventures, this is